 Importance of Learning in the Workplace

-Winning companies continuously enhance their people’s capability to adapt, grow, and thrive.
-Even though US corporations spent over $100 billion last year on employee development, our research found that only 1-in-5 employees change their on-the-job behavior and performance from training alone.
-To truly develop the skills required for employees to perform at their peak, savvy talent leaders understand that they have to encourage learning at work and that continuous learning needs to be a mainstay of their talent management strategy if they really want to attract, engage, and retain the top talent required to stay ahead of the competition.
+We know form organizational culture assessment data that winning companies continuously enhance their people’s capability to adapt, grow, and thrive.
+Even though US corporations spent over $100 billion last year on employee development, our training measurement research found that only 1-in-5 employees change their on-the-job behavior and performance from training alone.
+To truly develop the skills required for employees to perform at their peak, savvy talent leaders understand that they have to encourage learning at work and that continuous learning needs to be a mainstay of their talent management strategy.

 How to Encourage Workplace Learning

-Leaders play a critical role in establishing a culture of learning that values and supports personal growth opportunities.
-Leaders themselves need to regularly express and demonstrate that continuous learning matters.
+Leaders play a critical role in establishing a culture of learning that values and supports personal and professional growth opportunities.
+Leaders themselves need to regularly and visibly express and demonstrate that continuous learning matters.

 The Bottom Line